 Amino acids should be like the air you breathe for the MCAT.
-You just don't think about it.
+You know it so well you just don't think about it.
 We'll cover some questions today to help you with that.
 We've discussed it before that every single premed student walking into the test center for the MCAT should be able to draw out all of the amino acids.
 They should know their one or three-letter abbreviations and everything else.

 Thanks for listening to this show.
 Also listen to all our other podcasts on MedEd Media Network.